-Lake Winnespesaukah, or Lake Winnie as it is affectionately called is like a time machine to a simpler, small town America amusement park.
-A cross between state fair and seaside boardwalk, Lake Winnie has lots of the old favorites amid modern rides and is one of the best amusement parks in Georgia.
+Lake Winnepesaukah Amusement Park, or Lake Winnie as it is affectionately called, is like a time machine to a simpler, small town America amusement park.
+A cross between state fair and seaside boardwalk, Lake Winnie offers old favorites and modern rides, and is one of the best family amusement parks in Georgia.

 Lake Winnie Rides

 What’s your favorite ride from childhood?
 I bet you can find it here.

 There are 38 rides and attractions include some of my childhood favorites: the Pirate, Matterhorn, and the Free Fall.

 As you walk into the park, the kiddie rides are the first group to greet you.
 They include the Bumble Bees, Free Whale, Lady Bugs and more.